California Live Scan

 • What forms of ID are accepted?

-• Who receives my background check results?
+• Who receives my results?

 • Can an employer require me to redo my Live Scan?